rancheng/macOS-use/README.md

 # WARNING

-This project is stil under developmeant and user discretion is advised! mlx-use can and will use your private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
+This project is stil under developmeant and user discretion is advised! mlx-use can and will use your do [login](#demos), use private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
 It is not recommended to operate it unsupervised YET mlx-use WILL NOT STOP at captha or any other forms of bot identifications, so once again, user discretion is advised.

 ## Disclamr: